ipfs-inactive/package-managers/glossary.md

 ## Virtual Environment
   An isolated environment that allows packages to be installed for use by a particular application, rather than being installed system wide.

-# Categorizations

-## Centralized Registry
-  Client, tooling and community are focused primarily on a single registry and namespace for all packages, public mirrors and alternative registries are infrequent.
-Examples: npm, bower, rubygems, pypi

-## Portable Registry
-  Usually similar to Centralized Registry but with one standout feature, users keep a local copy of the whole registry, often as a git repository, which is regularly synced by the users.
-Examples: Homebrew, Cocoapods, Cargo

-## Multi-Registry
-  Clients are designed to be used with multiple primary registries, users have choices of multiple registries to publish to and mirrors are frequently used.
-Examples: Maven, apt, rpm, pacman

-## Registry-less
-  There is no concept of a registry or namespace where packages are published to, clients directly link to tarballs or git repositories on any urls, resolved with DNS.
-Examples: Go, carthage, swiftpm